 Dilated cardiomyopathy (DCM) is characterized by ventricular dilatation and systolic dysfunction in the absence of known abnormal loading conditions or significant coronary artery disease [1].
 It is considered one of the leading causes of HFrEF worldwide [2].
 The reported prevalence of DCM in Europe and North America is ~36 cases per 100,000 population, and the annual incidence ranges between 5 and 7.9 cases per 100,000 population [3, 4].
 The prevalence of DCM is apparently lower in Eastern Asia (i.e. 14 cases per 100,000 in Japan) [5], and it might be higher in Africa and Latin America compared with Europe [6, 7].

 Determining the incidence of HF in DCM is challenging, because of variations in patient selection and underreporting of a specific HF aetiology in many clinical trials and observational studies.
-According to earlier data, new-onset HF was the most frequent presentation at the time of DCM diagnosis (i.e. 73% of patients), while incident HF after the DCM diagnosis was reported in 23% of patients over the 6-year follow-up [8].
-A latent period of 1.3 years was observed between the onset of mild symptoms and the diagnosis of DCM [8].
 A recent study suggested that among patients with recent-onset (<6 months) DCM, 32% presented with HF and 66% had at least one HF hospitalization before enrolment [9].
 Similarly, in a contemporary cohort of 881 patients with DCM, HF was the most common clinical presentation with a higher incidence in female compared to male patients (i.e. 64% vs. 54%, respectively) [10].
 Compared with men, women presented with more advanced HF as indicated by a higher proportion of the New York Heart Association (NYHA) functional class III-IV symptoms (25% vs. 16%, respectively) and had a higher frequency of left bundle branch block (LBBB) at diagnosis (43% vs. 23%, respectively) [10].
 In another study , self-declared black race was associated with a younger age and more severe HF symptoms at diagnosis compared with white race [11].
 Furthermore, in a cohort of 3,078 patients hospitalized for HF in Denmark and Sweden, individuals with DCM were ~10 years younger (median age, 64 years), and had more severe symptoms and a lower left ventricular ejection fraction (LVEF) (median LVEF, 24%) compared with other HF patients [12].

 There is a broad variation in the reported prevalence of DCM in patients with HF.
-In clinical trials of HFrEF, DCM has been reported in 12-35% of individuals [13-15].
-In population- and registry-based studies of HF patients, the prevalence of DCM ranged between 8% and 47% [12, 16, 17].
+In trials of HFrEF, DCM has been reported in 12-35% of individuals [13-15].
+In observational studies of HF patients, the prevalence of DCM ranged between 8% and 47% [12, 16, 17].
 In a cohort of 156,013 patients hospitalized for HF in the USA, DCM was the stated underlying cause in 31% [18].
 These estimates are often approximate because the precise diagnosis of DCM may be lacking in many patients who have not undergone a full diagnostic evaluation.